 Discharge Instructions: Administering IV Antibiotics

-Your doctor prescribed home IV or intravenous antibiotics for you.
+Your healthcare provider prescribed home IV (intravenous) antibiotics for you.
 These are medicines that help your body fight infection.
 They work best when given by IV.
 Before starting your IV care, always gather and inspect your supplies.
-And be sure to let your doctor know of any allergies you may have.
-You were shown how to administer your IV antibiotics in the hospital.
+And be sure to let your provider know of any allergies you may have.
+You were shown how to give your IV antibiotics in the hospital.
 This sheet helps you remember the steps when you’re at home.

 The name of your IV antibiotic is ____________________________________________

 Follow the fact sheet that comes with your medicine.
 It tells you when and how to take your medicine.
 Ask for a sheet if you didn’t get one.

 Be aware of any warnings and side effects.

 Check the medicine label before starting an IV.
 Make sure your name, the medicine name, and the dose are correct.

 Don’t use medicine with an expired date or with particles in it.